InformaticaCloudApplicationIntegration/Tools/Swagger Splitter Tool/v1/README.md

 There is one such way to create an API Client in [Cloud Application Integration Service](https://www.informatica.com/products/cloud-integration/cloud-application-integration.html) (Cloud Service available as part of [Informatica Intelligent Cloud Services](https://www.informatica.com/products/cloud-integration.html), Informatica's iPaas).
 It is called Service Connector and it let's you create connectivity to a third-party system on the fly using importing swagger or a WSDL file (Obviously, you can also create an API Client by defining actions manually).

 In case you want to import a swagger to create a Service Connector, it may be cumbersome if the swagger is huge.
-You cna then split the swagger using this tool and create multiple Service Connectors.
+You can then split the swagger using this tool and create multiple Service Connectors.
 By the way, we have already published a registry of pre-created Service Connectors in [Cloud Application Integration Community](https://network.informatica.com/community/informatica-network/products/cloud-integration/cloud-application-integration/).
 You can access them [here](https://network.informatica.com/community/informatica-network/products/cloud-integration/cloud-application-integration/blog/2018/10/16/registry-of-service-connectors-your-gateway-to-building-composite-api-using-cloud-application-integration)

 ## How do we use this tool